delvtech/hyperdrive/amm-math.md

 ## Open Short

 Suppose a trader requests to short $\Delta y$ bonds maturing in $d_b$ days.
-The AMM will commit to pay the trader $\Delta x$ base when the trader closes the short where $\Delta x$ is priced by the AMM curve.
+The AMM will commit to pay the trader $\Delta z$ base when the trader closes the short where $\Delta z$ is priced by the AMM curve.

 ### Pricing

-Using the pricing calculation outlined in the "Sell" section, the pricing model will output the number of shares $\Delta z$ that the bonds are worth. $\Delta x = c \cdot \Delta z$ and the system will store the agreed upon price in terms of base to ensure that LPs reclaim any interest generated while the short is open.
+Using the pricing calculation outlined in the "Sell" section, the pricing model will output the number of shares $\Delta z$ that the bonds are worth. $\Delta x = c \cdot \Delta z$ and the system will store the agreed upon price.

 ### Accounting